 The fundamental problem with silicon

 There is a fundamental and unresolved problem with silicon related to its expansion during battery charging and discharging, which leads to cracking and loss of contact between the silicon material particles.

-This problem makes it not possible to use silicon, the best material in terms of energy density, in the recipes of the modern Li-ion batteries.
+As a result, a battery with silicon goes out of service very quickly.
+This problem made it impossible to use silicon, the best material in terms of energy density, in the formulations of modern Li-ion batteries.